 COVID-19, caused by SARS-CoV-2, has rapidly swept throughout the world.
-The World Health Organization (WHO) declared COVID-19 a public health emergency of international concern and, as of early March 2022, has reported more than 425 million cases and nearly 6 million deaths worldwide.
+The World Health Organization (WHO) declared COVID-19 a public health emergency of international concern, and in late January 2022 has reported more than 350 million cases and nearly 6 million deaths worldwide.
+A proportion of patients recovering from COVID-19 continue shedding virus for days, and asymptomatic carriers may also transmit SARS-CoV-2, indicating a risk of a continuous and long-term pandemic.

-There are currently twenty-four vaccines authorized for use in one or more countries around the world, including three in the United States.
-These vaccines are primarily designed to induce antibodies specific for the S protein of SARS-CoV-2 but rely on different mechanisms for presentation or expression of the S antigen, including recombinant proteins, whole inactivated virus, defective adenovirus vectors (three different types) or mRNA.
+There are currently twenty-four vaccines are authorized for use in one or more countries around the world, including three in the United States.
+These vaccines are based on the S protein of SARS-CoV-2 but rely on different mechanisms for presentation or expression of the S antigen, including recombinant proteins, whole inactivated virus, defective adenovirus vectors (three different types) or mRNA.
 Antiviral drugs and mAbs currently have limited availability and effectiveness.
 According to the U.S. Centers for Disease Control and Prevention (CDC), estimates of COVID-19 mRNA vaccine effectiveness have declined in recent months because of waning vaccine induced immunity over time, possible increased immune evasion by SARS-CoV-2 variants, or a combination of these and other factors.